Botche/CarUs-PHP/README.md

 # CarUs

 ## Idea
-This site represents place where you can find nice excursions for yourself and your family.
+This site is catalog for cars for yourself and your family.
-And you can serch in excursions: transport, organizer and start date
+CarUs is a project of car info.
+Information on car data contains travelled distance, manufacturer, model and name.
+CarUs information is collected from publicly available sources.
+You can search cars by: Year, Models and Manufacturers.

 ## How to start
 * run composer install